 a horror of reverse chronological documents, so

 all my diary entries are chronological.
-I try to leave the pages here for two days;
+This page normally contains the last two days,

-behind a day or two, you may find more here.
-Note that I often update a diary entry a
+the archive.
+Note that I often update a diary entry

 Do you have a comment about something I have written?
 This is a diary, not a